upost/finf/README.markdown

 Current version weighs about 8kB of object code (8.8kB if built with TERMINAL defined), making it suitable even for less beefier Arduinos, such as the ones based on the Atmega168 microcontrollers (even though it runs out of memory quickly and starts to behave weirdly).

 FINF is not meant to support a significant amount of the standard FORTH library; it is more of a programming exercise than a implementation of a real language and programming environment.
 It was coded mostly in a couple of hours, with quick tests here and there.
 Expect it to be unstable and give erroneous results.

+See wiki for a brief description of built-in words.

 Screenshot
 ----------